Punjab Tightens Real Estate Rules_ Only 100% Land Owners Can Launch New Projects-1

 Why the Government Introduced This Policy

 One of the key reasons behind this decision is the growing number of delayed and stalled projects caused by land disputes and financial mismanagement.
-Many homebuyers have faced uncertainty due to unclear land titles and incomplete approvals.
+Many home buyers have faced uncertainty due to unclear land titles and incomplete approvals.
 By enforcing full land ownership the Punjab government aims to reduce legal complications, prevent project delays and ensure smoother execution from start to finish.

 Impact on Builders and Developers